 The trustees consider that there are no material uncertainties about the MtSSL's ability to continue as a going concern.
 The most significant areas of adjustment and key assumptions that affect items in the accounts are to do with estimating the cost of the donated services from The Mission to Seafarers.
-With regard to 2021, the most significant area of uncertainty for the MtSSL is the level of donation income which needs to be raised each and every year.
+With regard to 2022, the most significant area of uncertainty for the MtSSL is the level of donation income which needs to be raised each and every year.
 This is covered in more detail in the Financial review section of the Trustees' Annual Report.

-Since the balance sheet date, the world has been affected by the Covid19 pandemic which has impacted on the MtSSL activities and income.
+The Covid19 pandemic has continued to impact on the MtSSL activities and income.
 The trustees believe that the current level of reserves will enable the MtSSL to survive these exceptional and unexpected circumstances and they will also ensure that the MtSSL can continue to be able to support seafarers for the foreseeable future.
 With no material uncertainties the trustees confirm that MtSSL can continue as a going concern.